rbngtm1/AWSNetworkExam/VIFs.md

 #### VIFs(Virtual Interfaces)
   * are logical connection between your router and the AWS Direct Connect router.
 A maximum of 50 VIFs may be created per physical interface.
+BOth pubic and private VIFs can be created on the same Direct Connect connection.
+All traffic on the Direct Connect connection utilizes 802.1Q VLAN Tagging.
+VLAN Tagging ensures that traffic is directed between the customer network and the appropriate Public or Private VIF.